Dark Matter and Dark Energy – Both of them are mysterious and enigmatic components that comprise most of the universe’s mass-energy content.

 Some of the key points about Dark Matter:

-- Gravitational Effects: Dark Matter’s primary evidence is its gravitational influence on visible objects.
-Galaxies rotate at speeds that cannot be explained by the visible matter alone.
-Dark Matter’s gravitational pull helps explain this phenomenon.
+- Gravitational Effects: Dark matter’s primary evidence is its gravitational influence on visible objects.
+Galaxies rotate at speeds that cannot be explained by visible matter alone.
+Dark matter’s gravitational pull helps explain this phenomenon.

 - The Dark Matter Enigma: The story of Dark Matter begins with a peculiar cosmic conundrum: the visible matter in galaxies, such as stars, planets, and gas, does not account for the observed gravitational forces at work.
 Galaxies rotate too swiftly, and their structures are too massive to be solely influenced by the gravitational pull of visible matter.
-The missing piece of this celestial puzzle?
-Dark Matter, a mysterious substance that eludes detection by conventional means, such as light or other forms of electromagnetic radiation.
+What is the missing piece of this celestial puzzle?
+Dark matter is a mysterious substance that eludes detection by conventional means, such as light or other forms of electromagnetic radiation.

-- Composition Unknown: Despite extensive efforts, the exact nature of Dark Matter remains unknown.
-Various candidates, such as Weakly Interacting Massive Particles (WIMPs) and Axions, have been proposed, but none have been definitively detected.
+- Composition Unknown: Despite extensive efforts, the exact nature of dark matter remains unknown.
+Various candidates, such as weakly interacting massive particles (WIMPs) and axes, have been proposed, but none have been definitively detected.

 - Cosmic Abundance: Dark Matter is estimated to make up about 27% of the universe’s total mass-energy content, making it more abundant than ordinary matter (the stuff we can see and interact with), which comprises only about 5% of the universe.